 Yet not enough handicappers ask the simple questions.

-- Where are the horses racing?
+- Where do the horses race

-- What kind of surface are they racing on?
+- What kind of surface do they race on

 Track Surfaces for Horses Around the World